EllaFoxo/foxdotgal/content/posts/2024-02-24-proof-of-something.md

 Even if things are unpolished or go nowhere, I think there is still value sharing that with the world.
 Over the years, I've come to figure out that the best way to keep the ball rolling, is to have a little show and tell once in a while.
 I've come to realize that I gain energy to work on something if someone else is willing to listen.
 Whilst I don't want to sound cliche _(I'm going to sound cliche)_, it's that burning passion; that little creature inside me with a craving to learn.

-Tangentially related, sometimes people ask me who I look up to.
-Truth be told, I find it hard to keep idols, because I know I can never live up to their achievements.
-But if I had to name somebody, a huge person for me was probably the late [Sanjay Mortimer](https://www.youtube.com/watch?v=Mm8sz6CB9ys).
-I wish I got the chance to meet him; I'm gutted that he's no longer with us.
-I think he would've ignited something inside me.
-Nonetheless, we keep moving forward.
-Miss you, Sanjay.

 ## The Future

 There are some really, really cool things in the works this year, and I cannot wait to share more in-depth.